nigelhorne/cflags/README.md

-Early stages of development, not fit for purpose yet.
+Early stages of development, many architectures are not yet supported.